 Work keeps coming in, and Sam tries to figure out what to do to handle it.
-Luckily, Sam has a friend, Sri, who has a small team that also supplies web services.
+Luckily, Sam has a friend, Sri, who also wears a jaunty hat and has a small team that supplies web services.
 Sri's Team has just lost three large clients, and needs some work to do.
 So, Sam makes a deal with Sri to have Sam's Organization absorb Sri's Team as a complete entity; Sri's Team still manages its existing Clients, does its own Financials, and so on, but Sam can offload some work to Sri.
 Everybody is happy for now...